KaneMayfield/Rescue-Lifeboat/LESSONS_LEARNED.md

 ### NFTs listed on marketplace escrow don't appear in the scan

 If a user has listed an NFT for sale on Foundation (or any marketplace that moves the token into an escrow contract), the NFT is not in their wallet on-chain. `balanceOf` returns 0.
 Alchemy doesn't return it.
-LIFEBOAT correctly sees nothing — because there's nothing there to see.
+LIFEBOAT correctly sees nothing... because there's nothing there to see.

 The user sees it as "theirs" on the marketplace UI because the marketplace tracks their listing separately.
 But on-chain it belongs to the escrow contract.